nairihar/funthreads/README.md

 [![npm version](https://badge.fury.io/js/function-threads.svg)](https://www.npmjs.com/package/function-threads)

 # Function Threads
-Additional layer for Node.js's "worker_threads" module.
+Additional layer for Node.js "worker_threads" module.

-Library provides `run` function, which takes an callback as argument and runs it in a thread.
-It returns a promise, inside callback you can return promise or plain value(i.e. object, string and etc...).
+Library provides `run` function, which takes a callback as an argument, runs it in a thread and returns a promise.
+Inside callback you can return promise or plain value(i.e. object, string and etc...).

 ## Installation